haseeb-cb/fundamentals-of-gis/Content/1_Exercise.md

 ![enter image description here](https://raw.githubusercontent.com/rowan8k/fundamentals-of-gis/master/Assets/Exercise1/Exercise1_figure5.png)

 12. First, let’s remove a building that no longer exists.
-There is one building at the south of the arena that has been demolished (Figure 6).
+There is one building at the south of the arena that has been demolished .

 	- First, choose the *Select* tool ![](https://docs.qgis.org/3.28/en/_images/mActionSelect.png) (if you don’t see it, you may need to add the Selection Toolbar like you did for the Digitizing Toolbar).